The Yomp Mountain Challenge

 Builders merchant JT Atkinson have been the principal and ongoing sponsors of the Yomp Mountain Challenge since 2010.
 The picture shows John Andrew, then President of Upper Eden Rotary Club, receiving the 2010 cheque from Alan Barr, Brach Manager of JT Atkinson in Kirkby Stephen with members of their staff looking on.
 John expressed his thanks on behalf of the club for the continued and greatly valued support of the Yomp by JT Atkinson.Website

 Each year UERC donates the net proceeds of The Yomp to charities.
-The primary charity supported in 2018 is:
+The primary charities supported in 2019 are:

 We will of course be delighted if you choose to help us to raise money for our chosen charities.
 In addition, if you participate in the Yomp to raise funds for a different cause, we would very much like to hear from you, so that we can, after the event, publicise just how much money the Yomp has raised, directly and indirectly, and for which charities.Information